Joule Heating of Tungsten Wire

 The radius of the tungsten is .
 The simulation domain and the geometric shape of the wire are described in the following plot.

-Next we construct the 3D domain by specifying the path of the tungsten wire.
+Next, the 3D domain is constructed by specifying the path of the tungsten wire.

 Now the boundary mesh region and the full element mesh can be generated.
 In order to get a good result, a finer than the default grid is used for the mesh generation.

-In the following sections we will set up the boundary conditions and calculate the heat flux at both ends and the side surfaces.
+In the following sections the boundary conditions will be set up and the heat flux calculated at both ends and the side surfaces.
 To do so the functions leftEndQ and rightEndQ are defined to determine whether a point locates on the corresponding surface.

 A tolerance of is applied at both ends to account for numerical error in the discretized domain.